anilbey/anilbey.github.io/_posts/2023-01-07-laziness-immutability-dilemma.md

-The `peek` method was supposed to just "peek" into the collection and not to consume it - as its name suggests.
+The `peek` method was supposed to just "peek" into the iterator and not to consume it - as its name suggests.
 In the documentation however, it is stated that the `peek` method mutably borrows the `self` argument.

 Here is the implementation of the `peek` method from its [source](https://doc.rust-lang.org/stable/src/core/iter/adapters/peekable.rs.html#214):